PatrickKoss/lecture-ss-new-database-concepts/chapter-partitioning/README.md

 in a partitioned system.

 ## Task
+Throughout the lecture, we have examined various methods for partitioning.
+These methods include directing nodes towards the appropriate partition, employing a routing layer, or allowing the client to route intelligently.
+Within this chapter, we will implement a basic partitioning strategy from the client-side.
+This strategy is straightforward: hash the key, calculate the hash's modulo using the number of partitions, and direct it to the correct partition.
 - [ ] Implement [new](patrick-db-client/src/lib.rs)
 - [ ] Implement [get](patrick-db-client/src/lib.rs)
 - [ ] Implement [update](patrick-db-client/src/lib.rs)